ptdriscoll/aws-s3/README.md

 <img src="img/Hugo-Post.jpg" width="675">

-9. In the Markdown file, toggle "draft" to false to publish post.
+9. In the Markdown file, under content/posts, toggle "draft" to false to publish post.

 10. To run Hugo as a development server, open a TCP port: